lennartbrandin/profiling-report/main.typ

   caption: [
     Raycasting flamegraph, showing the call hierarchy and time distribution.

-    *Note*: The coloring is merely aesthetic and not informational.
+    The coloring is merely aesthetic and not informational.
   ]
 ) <flamegraph>